ljufa/rsplayer/docs/configuration.md

 ?> Network mount management is available only on Linux builds.
 On non-Linux builds the Network Mounts UI is hidden.

+?> **Desktop app:** the desktop deb/rpm/arch packages ship a small privileged helper (`rsplayer-mount-helper`) so mounting works from the unprivileged desktop app.
+Authorization is handled by polkit — users with an active local session are authorized automatically, no password prompt.
+The Flatpak and Snap desktop builds are sandboxed and cannot manage mounts; mount shares via the system (e.g. `/etc/fstab`) instead and they will appear under Detected Network Mounts.

 ## Multiroom

 Synchronized playback across multiple RSPlayer devices on the same network.
 See the dedicated [Multiroom Playback](multiroom.md) page for setup, usage, and how it works.